Frequently Asked Questions

 Do I need to have a current BLS or CPR card?

-Yes, we ask that all volunteers have a current BLS or CPR card.
+It is not required to have a BLS or CPR card, but it is strongly encouraged.
 If you are not currently certified, you may find an online course or attend one at your local hospital.

 Do I need special skills to be on a support team?